 Both were attempts to aggregate and organize huge repositories of information relevant to the business of the day so that experts and scholars could analyze this data and apply it for practical purposes.

 During Phase One, emerging database management systems (DBMS) gave rise to data warehousing and the first generation of data analytics applications, which employed techniques such as database queries, online analytical processing, and standard reporting tools.
-This first phase was heavily reliant on the kind of storage, extraction, and optimization techniques that are common to Relational Database Management Systems (RDBMS).
+This first phase of big data was heavily reliant on the kind of storage, extraction, and optimization techniques that are common to Relational Database Management Systems (RDBMS).

 Phase Two began in the early 2000s, fueled by the data collection and data analysis opportunities offered by the evolving internet and World Wide Web.
 HTTP-based web traffic generated a massive increase in semi-structured and unstructured data, requiring organizations to find new approaches and storage solutions to deal with these new information types to analyze them effectively.
 Companies like Yahoo, Amazon, and eBay started to draw insights from customer behavior by analyzing click-rates, IP-specific location data, and search logs.
 Meanwhile, the proliferation of social media platforms presented new challenges to the extraction and analysis of their unique forms of unstructured data.

-Phase Three is being largely driven by the spread of mobile and connected technologies.
+Phase Three of big data is being largely driven by the spread of mobile and connected technologies.
 Behavioral and biometric data, together with location-based information sources such as GPS and movement tracking, are opening up new possibilities and creating fresh challenges for effective data gathering, analysis, and usage.
 At the same time, the sensor-based and internet-enabled devices and components of the Internet of Things (IoT) are generating zettabytes of data every day, and fueling innovations in the race to extract meaningful and valuable information from these new data sources.

-In addition to the more commonly known 3 “Vs” (Volume, Velocity, Variety) there are an additional 4 “Vs” that are equally as important (Variability, Veracity, Visualization, Value).
+In addition to the more commonly known 3 “Vs” of big data (Volume, Velocity, Variety) there are an additional 4 “Vs” that are equally as important (Variability, Veracity, Visualization, Value).
 The seven “Vs” summarize the concepts underlying the immense amounts of information that organizations now routinely have to deal with and illustrate why it’s necessary to capture, store, and analyze this complex resource.
 They are:

 Volume: The amount of data available.
-Once expressed in megabytes (MB) or gigabytes (GB), is now typically measured in petabytes (PB), zettabytes (ZB), or even yottabytes (YB) of information.
+Once expressed in megabytes (MB) or gigabytes (GB), big data volume is now typically measured in petabytes (PB), zettabytes (ZB), or even yottabytes (YB) of information.
 The Internet of Things (IoT) is now contributing immense amounts of data through connected technologies and smart sensors, and the volume of data in the world is projected to double every two years

 Velocity: The speed with which data becomes accessible can mean the difference between success and failure.
 In today’s economy, data velocity has to be as close to real-time as possible to fuel analytics and instantaneous or near-instantaneous responses to market conditions.

 Variability: Differences in perception and relevance can give the same data set a different meaning when viewed from different perspectives.
-This variability requires algorithms to understand the context and decode the exact meaning of every record in its specific environment.
+This variability requires big data algorithms to understand the context and decode the exact meaning of every record in its specific environment.